antarctica/lantern/docs/usage.md

 - if applicable, update any [ArcGIS Items](#updating-arcgis-items) based on any related imported records

 > [!WARNING]
-> All records in the `import/` directory will be committed together.
+> All records in the specified directory will be committed together.
 Consider importing unrelated changes separately.

 ## Building static site